carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 ![existing project](../../fig/05-existing-directory.png)

 We won't take the time to cover this here, but if you've already started a Quarto project WITHOUT version control, you have the option to add version control retrospectively.
-You can also add existing R files to a project and setup version control if you've done neither.
+You can also add existing R files to a project and set up version control if you've done neither.
 To see a tutorial of this process, please see [episode 14 "Using Git from RStudio" in Version Control with Git](https://swcarpentry.github.io/git-novice/14-supplemental-rstudio/index.html).

-This is by far the most labor intensive way to do it, so remember to add version control at the beginning of any new project.
+This is by far the most labor-intensive way to do it, so remember to add version control at the beginning of any new project.

 ---